 Alabama: State law provides for emergency services leave in disasters designated by the American Red Cross as Level IV or higher for public employees.
 Upon the request of the American Red Cross, state employees certified as Disaster Services Volunteers by the American Red Cross may be granted leave with pay for a time not to exceed 15 days in any 12-month period.
 These public employees must be compensated at the regular rate of pay while working for the Red Cross.

-State law also provides protection for volunteer firefighters, emergency medical technicians, volunteer deputies, and amateur radio operators.
+State law also provides protection for volunteer firefighters, emergency medical technicians, volunteer deputies, rescue squad members, and amateur radio operators.
 The term “volunteer emergency worker” includes any individual who does not receive monetary compensation for performing any of the above-listed functions.
 It is unlawful for any employer, public or private, to terminate an employee for missing work time due to their response to an emergency call prior to the time the employee was to report to work, but any time lost, may be charged against the employee’s regular compensation.
 You may request that your employee provide a statement from the chief of the volunteer fire department or the head of the emergency medical services stating that the employee responded to a call and the time thereof.
 This provision applies not only to disasters such as hurricanes, but to any emergency as that term is defined in the law.

 Texas: State law has detailed requirements for employees assisting in emergency situations that cannot be fully explored here.
 In general, members of the state military forces are entitled to the same protection as individuals performing services in the uniformed services of the United States receive under USERRA.
 Effective 2007, Texas expanded its military leave laws to also include employees who are members of any other state’s military forces.